UFAL-DSG/alex/README.rst

 - ASR using ``OpenJulius``, ``GoogleASR``  or ``KALDI``
 - VAD using Gaussian Mixure Models or Feed-Forward Neural Networks
 - SLU using a set of logistic regression classifiers for detecting dialogue acts
-- DM using deterministic one best dialogue state tracking and handcrafted policies
+- DM using probablistic discriminative dialogue state tracking and handcrafted policies
 - NLG using template based generation possibly with efficient inflection into the correct surface form for morphologically rich languages
 - TTS using ``flite``, ``VoiceRSS`` and ``SpeechTech``
 - evaluation of dialogue systems using Amazon Mechanical Turk crowdsourcing platform
-- building acoustic models using the HTK and KALDI
+- building acoustic models using the HTK and KALDI toolkits
 - example dialogue domains:

   - PTIcs: :doc:`alex.applications.PublicTransportInfoCS.README`